106th Rescue Wing

-The 106th Rescue Wing (106th RQW) is a unit of the New York Air National Guard, stationed at Francis S. Gabreski Air National Guard Base, Westhampton Beach, New York.
+The 106th Rescue Wing is a unit of the New York Air National Guard, stationed at Francis S. Gabreski Air National Guard Base, Westhampton Beach, New York.
 If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.

-The Wing's Operations Group consists of three squadrons: the 101st Rescue Squadron, which uses the HH-60G Pave Hawk and HH-60W Jolly Green II helicopters; the 102d Rescue Squadron, which uses the HC-130J Combat King II airplane; and the 103d Rescue Squadron, which is made up of Air Force Pararescuemen (PJs) and Combat Rescue Officers (CROs) that use both aircraft.
+The wing's operations group consists of three squadrons: the 101st Rescue Squadron, which uses the HH-60W Jolly Green II helicopters; the 102d Rescue Squadron, which uses the HC-130J Combat King II airplane; and the 103d Rescue Squadron, which is made up of Air Force Pararescuemen (PJs) and Combat Rescue Officers (CROs) that use both aircraft.
 The 102d Rescue Squadron is a descendant organization of the World War I 102d Aero Squadron, established on 23 August 1917.
 It was reformed on 4 November 1922, as the 102d Observation Squadron, and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.
 The squadron has a history going back to 30 April 1908, and is the oldest unit of the New York Air National Guard.

-The group itself traces its history to the 394th Bombardment Group, which flew Martin B-26 Marauders in the European theatre of World War II.
+The group itself traces its history to the 394th Bombardment Group, which flew Martin B-26 Marauders in the European theater of World War II.

-Overview
+Mission

 The 106th Rescue Wing deploys worldwide to provide combat search and rescue coverage for U.S. and allied forces.
 Combat search and rescue missions include flying low-level, preferably at night aided with night vision goggles, to an objective area where aerial refueling of a rescue helicopter is performed, or pararescue teams are deployed.

 During peacetime, the unit also provides search and rescue services to the maritime community, supports the US Coast Guard in missions outside their capabilities as well as NASA.